Reformative Theory of Punishments

 Reformative theory in Indian law

 Various provisions outlined in the Indian Penal Code 1860 reflect the principles of the reformative theory of punishments.
-Various landmark cases in the Judiciary explain the theory of reformation and its importance.
+Various landmark cases in the Judiciary explain the reformative theory of punishment and its importance.
 Some of the Indian laws influenced by the reformative theory of punishments are-

 Probation